What isΒ Electrostatics?Β

 - Electric intensity at any point on the bisector parallel to the bisector is zero.

-Combined field due to two Point Charges
+Combined Field Due to Two Point Charges

-Due to two Similar Charges
+Due to two similar charges

 (weak charge) then

-Due to two Dissimilar Charges
+Due to two dissimilar charges

-- x is the distance of null point from q1(weak charge) then\(\begin{array}{l}\frac{{{\text{q}}_{\text{1}}}}{{{\text{x}}^{\text{2}}}}\,\,=\,\,\frac{{{q}_{2}}}{{{(r+x)}^{2}}}\end{array} \)Β\(\begin{array}{l}\Rightarrow \,\,x\,\,=\,\,\frac{r}{\sqrt{{{q}_{2}}/{{q}_{1}}\,}\,\,-1}\end{array} \)
+- x is the distance of null point from q1(weak charge) then\(\begin{array}{l}\frac{{{\text{q}}_{\text{1}}}}{{{\text{x}}^{\text{2}}}}\,\,=\,\,\frac{{{q}_{2}}}{{{(r+x)}^{2}}}\end{array} \)\(\begin{array}{l}\Rightarrow \,\,x\,\,=\,\,\frac{r}{\sqrt{{{q}_{2}}/{{q}_{1}}\,}\,\,-1}\end{array} \)

-Zero Potential point due to two Charges
+Zero potential points due to two charges

-- If two unlike charges q1 and q2 are separated by a distance βrβ, the net potential is zero at two points on the line joining them.
+- If two unlike charges, q1 and q2, are separated by a distance βrβ, the net potential is zero at two points on the line joining them.

 - One in between them and the other outside the charges.

-- Both the points are nearer to weak charge (q1).
+- Both points are nearer to the weak charge (q1).

 Due to two similar charges zero potential point is not formed.